XinleiYu-Leo/Xinlei-leo.github.io/_pages/project.md

 ## 2. Research Project: Tummy Time Toy										 	                                                                   (July 2022 to April 2023) [Demo available!](https://youtu.be/6PznLd5wy5c)

 Designed a **computer vision-based infant motor learning assistant toy**, aptly named the "Tummy Time Toy" (patent pending).
 This toy, similar to a play gym, **rewards infants** with lights and music when they lift their heads past a certain threshold, encouraging the development of **prone motor skills**.
 Its primary goal is to study if babies can learn to control their bodies when on their tummy, potentially assisting in **muscle control** and **increasing tummy time tolerance**.
 From a technical perspective, the toy is divided into two components: the front end, which offers user interaction, and the back end, which is responsible for computer vision, control logic, and various APIs.
+The toy and the data collected through studies will be part of a Ph.D. student's dissertation.

-Although the toy is under the patent review process, I'm happy to share this exciting invention.
+Although the toy is under the US patent review process and I could not disclose many details, I'm happy to share a short demo presented at the NSF DARE conference 2023.

-**Please check out the demo below by clicking the picture below, which is a short demo presented at the NSF DARE conference 2023.**
+**Please check out the demo below by clicking the picture below**

 [![3T Demo](https://raw.githubusercontent.com/XinleiYu-Leo/Xinlei-leo.github.io/master/assets/images/3T_Demo_DARE-Cover.jpg)](https://youtu.be/6PznLd5wy5c "3T Demo")